Obscurely/falion/README.md

 <h1 align="center"></h1>

 <p align="center">
-    An open source, programmed in rust, privacy focused tool for scraping programming resources (like stackoverflow) fast, efficient and asynchronous/parallel using the CLI or GUI.
+    An open source, programmed in rust, privacy focused tool and crate for interacting with programming resources (like stackoverflow) fast, efficiently and asynchronously/parallel using the CLI or GUI.
     <p>
         <a href="https://github.com/Obscurely/falion/wiki"><strong>Explore the docs »</strong></a>
         <br />